lupyuen/pinetime-rust-mynewt/rust/app/src/spiflash.md

 This will enable us to debug and test SPI Flash with our Application Firmware, before using it with MCUBoot.

-Also MCUBoot expects the Application Firmware to start with the MCUBoot Image Header.
+Also MCUBoot expects the Application Firmware Image to start with the MCUBoot Image Header.
 When the GDB debugger flashes the Firmware ELF File into ROM, the Image Header is empty.
 So MCUBoot won't work start the Application Firmware properly when the debugger is running.
 Switching MCUBoot to the Stub Bootloader will solve this.

 # Switching MCUBoot to Stub Bootloader